standardweb3/docs/.github/STYLE-GUIDE.md

 ### Audience knowledge levels

-Remember the two primary types of Osmosis users: new and experienced.
+Remember the two primary types of Standard users: new and experienced.

 ### Contractions